 Properties within the Heritage Conservation Area which are: 1) already excluded because they are commercial, institutional, or multi-family; OR 2) zoned Single Detached Dwelling Districts (Heritage) (RS-6), were not rezoned as part of this bylaw.

 The new zone does not result in any changes in the existing regulations for non-protected properties.
 However, the approach of rezoning all properties (rather than just the protected ones) allows flexibility for properties to change protection categories within the Heritage Conservation Area policy.

 The other incentives identified for short term implementation did not require any zoning changes and are already in place.
 These incentives include:

-- Minor relaxations for laneway and carriage house guidelines (similar to those already in place for accessible units and energy efficient design).
+- Allowing minor relaxations for laneway and carriage house guidelines (similar to those already in place for accessible units and energy efficient design).

 - Building Code relaxations, at the request of the owner (note: life and safety requirements will not be relaxed).

 Sign up for the mailing list (above) to receive updates on the process.